jsacco1/C-programs/README.md

 ### Classes and Objects.

 Creates a Student class that holds test scores.
+Compares scores for given student.